 - following discharge from an acute care hospital;

-- at home or in a clinic setting to prevent or reduce the need for hospital or emergency department services or admission to a residential care facility;
+- at home or in a clinic setting to prevent or reduce the need for hospital or emergency department services or admission to a long-term care home;

 - because of a life-limiting illness; or